signet4grn/SIGNET/README.md

 * `memory`: memory of each node, in GB.
 * `walltime`: maximum wall time for cluster.
 * `sif`:  A singularity container, in .sif format.

+#### Results
+- `signet_Afreq`: Ajacency matrix for final list of genes.
+A[i, j]=1 if gene i is regulated by gene j.
+0 entry indicates no regulation.
+- `signet_CoeffMat0`: Coefficient matrix of estimated regulatory effect on the original data set.
+- `signet_net.genepos`: Corresponding gene name, followed by chromsome location, start and end position.

 #### Example
 ```